Posts about untimely currents

 Thus response is added on top of cynicism, because the way to taking on the root causes is diligently gated by those who, we are learning to say, “benefit from the current situation.”

 Let us be clear that the job of “business,” its birth right, is to only speak positively of solutions, solutions that are ready to be sold, or can be promised.
 Solutions that promise a future profit.
 It is its job to excavate new and cheerful opportunities.
-In this definitive sense every businessman is an idealist, just as any entrepreneur is “creating a better world” and pragmatic too.
+In this definitive sense every businessman is an idealist, just as any entrepreneur is “creating a better world” and is pragmatic too.
 But on the same grounds business has to remain silent on the much larger group of problems that invite no business solution.
 Business speaks of cheerful opportunities even if the enunciator and the interlocutors are staring at a scene of a disaster, a ghetto, or tortured landscapes.
 As if one can pick and choose what critical and collective problems one finds attractive to tackle!
 It should be clear, business cannot replace the hard work of politics.

 And I emphasize again.
 I speak of minions, but none of us, none of these groups are cynical in attitude, or cynical in consciousness.
 It is a basic fact of life, and it is that one thing that economics got right: that everyone does his and her best.
 So no, the landscapes are cynical and our strategy to deal with them are intelligible even if complicit.